 The Silver River Head Spring

 The Silver River begins at the head spring, Mammoth Spring, a 1st magnitude spring spewing out 550 million gallons of fresh water daily.
 The entire 5.4-miles of the Silver River twists and turns through Silver Springs State Park.
 The state park status means no fishing, swimming, or hunting.
 And the critters seem to know this as well, as large schools of mullet happily darted past our kayaks like school kids running after an ice cream truck.
-A cormorant plunged into the water and surfaced beside us.
+Cormorants plunged into the water and surfaced beside us.
 The fish and birds appeared unafraid.
-This was their playground and we were but temporary shadows in their domain.
+This was their playground and we were temporary shadows in their domain.